-Frosty Mountain, like the other two farms we visited, offers a variety of trees ranging from cut-your-own Douglas firs, Monterey pines, and sequoia redwoods to pre-cut noble firs from Oregon.
+Frosty Mountain, like the other two farms we visited, offers a variety of trees including cut-your-own Douglas firs, Monterey pines, sequoia redwoods, and pre-cut noble firs from Oregon.
 They'll also shake your tree, bundle it with netting, and drill a hole for stand-mounting for free.
 Stands are sold on-site, too.

-Free tractor-drawn hayrides are offered, and there are farm animals for children to visit, a picnic area, and even a small playground.
+Free tractor-drawn hayrides are offered, and there are farm animals for children to visit, and a picnic area.
 In the big red barn, a former apple-packing shed, there's Santa's Workshop, a large gift shop selling ornaments, wreaths, garlands, and other holiday stuff, as well as Mrs. Claus's Kitchen, offering hot cider, popcorn, apple fritters, hot dogs, cookies, and other treats.
-Mrs. Claus herself was available for story time and a meet-and-greet with the kids.
+Mrs. Claus herself is back for kids' storytime on weekends.

-Frosty Mountain Tree Farm is open weekdays from noon to 5 pm, and Saturday and Sunday from 9 am to 5 pm.
+Frosty Mountain Tree Farm is open Saturdays and Sundays from 9 am to 5 pm.
 Information: www.frostymountaintreefarm.com or (707) 829-2351.
-(Make sure you print the $5 off coupon from their website.)
+(Make sure you print the $3 off coupon from their website.)